gohugoio/hugo/content/en/getting-started/usage.md

 LiveReload works by injecting JavaScript into the pages Hugo generates.
 The script creates a connection from the browser's web socket client to the Hugo web socket server.

-LiveReload is awesome for development.
-However, some Hugo users may use `hugo server` in production to instantly display updated content.
 The following methods make it easy to disable LiveReload:

 ```
 hugo server --watch=false